Single-shot measurement of photonic topological invariant: Introduction

-In the case of topological winding numbers, one can turn to direct observations of the invariant.
-Ref.~\cite{Meier2016} shows that for atomic wires with quenched dynamics, the integrated absorption images can distinguish between topological and trivial systems in the bulk.
-Analogously, Refs.~\cite{Wang2019, Cardano2017} demonstrate direct measurements of photonic winding numbers where intensity is measured as a function of propagation length.
+In the case of topological winding numbers, one can turn to direct observations of the invariant~\cite{Rudner2009,Atala2013,Longhi2013,Wang2019,Zeuner2015,Cardano2017,Maffei2018}.
+Reference~\cite{Meier2016} shows that for atomic wires with quenched dynamics, the integrated absorption images can distinguish between topological and trivial systems in the bulk.
+Analogously, Refs.~\cite{Wang2019, Zeuner2015, Cardano2017,Maffei2018} demonstrate direct measurements of photonic winding numbers where intensity is measured as a function of propagation length.
 In Ref.~\cite{Wang2019}, the experimental difficulty of this method is highlighted, requiring the fabrication of many waveguide arrays of various lengths.
-In contrast, we develop, perform, and evaluate a novel experimental method to measure the topological winding number from a single sample using a single-shot measurement.
+In contrast, we develop, perform, and evaluate an experimental method to measure the topological winding number from a single sample using a single-shot measurement.
+The speed and simplicity of our method enable real-time measurement of topology, which could be crucial for understanding how a system's topology changes with rapid deformation or distortion.

-We demonstrate our method using a topological photonic crystal fibre shown in Fig.~\ref{fig:1}A~\cite{Roberts2022}.
-The schematic above the microscope image shows grey circles as fibre cores and black lines as alternating coupling strengths, corresponding to the topological model of a Su-Schrieffer-Heeger (SSH) chain~\cite{Su1979}.
-To experimentally measure the invariant in this fibre, we excite a single bulk core using a broad spectrum of light.
-At the output of the fibre, each wavelength gives a weighted intensity difference between the two SSH chain sublattices (see Fig.~\ref{fig:1}B).
+We demonstrate our method using a topological photonic crystal fiber containing 12 coupled light-guiding cores, shown in Fig.~\ref{fig:1}A~\cite{Roberts2022}.
+The schematic above the microscope image shows gray circles as fiber cores and black lines as alternating coupling strengths, corresponding to the topological model of a Su-Schrieffer-Heeger (SSH) chain~\cite{Su1979}.
+To experimentally measure the invariant in this fiber, we excite a single bulk core using a broad spectrum of light.
+At the output of the fiber, each wavelength gives a weighted intensity difference between the two SSH chain sublattices (see Fig.~\ref{fig:1}B).
 When averaging over the broad spectrum, the weighted intensity difference can be shown to give a winding number measurement.
-Therefore, this single-shot experiment characterizes the topology by having the fibre perform the averaging for us, see Figure~\ref{fig:1}C. We envision a future toolkit comprised of advanced characterisation techniques such as ours, which will be used in the evaluation of topologically enhanced devices.
+Therefore, this single-shot experiment characterizes the topology by having the fiber perform the averaging for us, as shown in Figure~\ref{fig:1}C.